The Lola Easy Oversized Crochet Pullover is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.

 DESCRIPTION of the Lola Easy Oversized Crochet Pullover

 The Lola Easy Oversized Crochet Pullover is a free and easy crochet pattern available as a size inclusive made to measure pattern.
-It is beginner friendly and uses weight 4/worsted yarn.
+It is beginner friendly and uses weight 4/worsted yarn however as this is a made to measure pattern the gauge is flexible.

 CROCHET MEASUREMENTS & SIZES

-The pattern instructions are made to measure, based on your required measurements.
+The pattern instructions for The Lola Easy Oversized Crochet Pullover are made to measure, based on your required measurements.

 Kiks + Jack Crochet will always try to write patterns that are “made to measure” and size inclusive (versus graded sized patterns) so that crocheters can get the wonderful benefits of making a garment that fits perfectly.
 However we do appreciate taking measurements can be inconvenient for some and have also provided standard measurements for those who wish to use it.